Jean-Yves Raimbaud: Legacy

 Space Goofs became a success and remained one of his most popular works throughout the years, gaining a lot of views on its official YouTube channel.
-The series' theme song ("Monster Men", by Iggy Pop) was released as a single, ended up being greenlit for a second season in the 2000's, had received several home video releases, an unreleased film adaptation and a video game adaptation co-produced by Ubi Soft Entertainment, in 2001.
+The series' theme song ("Monster Men", by Iggy Pop) was released as a single, ended up being greenlit for a second season in the 2000s, has received several home video releases, an unreleased film adaptation and a video game adaptation co-produced by Ubi Soft Entertainment, in 2001.

 Having died in 1998, Raimbaud did not live to take advantage of the success of his more cult series, Oggy and the Cockroaches, which premiered on France 3 months after his death.
-However, it became an extremely successful hit after being broadcast worldwide for many years.
+However, the show became an extremely successful hit after being broadcast worldwide for many years.
 It aired on channels including Cartoon Network, Nickelodeon, and Teletoon.
-It had widespread popularity in several countries, mainly India.
+It had widespread popularity in several countries, where it is most popular in India.
 It ended up being more popular than Space Goofs, which curiously enough was where the eponymous characters (Oggy and the cockroach trio) debuted.

 Xilam had still held the copyrights of the television shows he created by then.
-While any sort of revival for Space Goofs had not been considered, Oggy and the Cockroaches had become Xilam's longest running franchise – receiving seven seasons in total, an album by composer Hugues Le Bars, a film adaptation, a preschool spinoff (Oggy Oggy) and a sequel spinoff (Oggy and the Cockroaches: Next Generation).
+While any sort of revival for Space Goofs has not been considered, Oggy and the Cockroaches has become Xilam's longest-running franchise – receiving seven seasons in total, an album by composer Hugues Le Bars, a film adaptation, a preschool spinoff (Oggy Oggy) and a sequel spinoff (Oggy and the Cockroaches: Next Generation).